-The Jesuit Bend Mitigation Bank (JBMB) is an RS-owned, 338-acre former freshwater marsh and cypress-tupelo swamp that has converted to open water over the last century.
-RS has proposed a Phase One project that will restore 242 acres from open water to fresh water marsh and 45 acres to fully functioning Cypress Swamp.
-When approved, the Plaquemines Parish bank will provide mitigation credits for wetland impacts across the entire Deltaic Plain of Coastal Louisiana.
+The fully-approved Jesuit Bend Mitigation Bank is an RS-owned, 338-acre former marsh and cypress-tupelo swamp that converted to open water over the last century and was restored to marsh in fall and winter of 2015-16.
+Restoration Systems and our financial partner and dredging contractor, Great Lakes Dredge and Dock, have implemented a Phase One project restoring 247.4 acres from open water to fresh-to-intermediate marsh through re-establishment, enhancement, and rehabilitation of the degraded site.
+The Plaquemines Parish bank is listed on the Regional Internet Bank Tracking System (RIBITS) and provides mitigation credits for marsh impacts across the entire Deltaic Plain of Coastal Louisiana.

-In order to restore the open water to marsh and swamp the project will utilize sediments from the Mississippi River, just as nature was once able to do before the river was tamed by levees.
+In order to restore the open water to marsh the mitigation bank utilized sediments from the Mississippi River, just as called for in the 2012 Louisiana Coastal Master Plan, and as nature was once did before the river was tamed by levees.

-1.8 million cubic yards of material will be dredged 70 feet below river surface, pumped to the shore, and pumped again nearly five miles to the open water project footprint.
-After exiting the dredge pipe the rich river sediments will be manipulated by heavy equipment to achieve the precise elevations required by regulatory agencies to ensure project success.
+1.32 million cubic yards of material was dredged from 90 feet below the river and pumped nearly five miles to the open water project footprint.
+After exiting the dredge pipe the rich river sediments were manipulated by heavy equipment to achieve the precise elevations required by regulatory agencies to ensure project success.

-If the material removed from the river were stacked on a football field — it would be taller than any building on earth.
-But the result will be much flatter.
-When planted with marsh species and native cypress, the verdant new land will be over a half-mile square.
+If the dredged river sand were stacked on a football field — it would be taller than the Washington Monument.
+But the result will be much more flat.
+Planted with 211,000 plugs of marsh grass, the verdant new land is over seven city blocks.